The Surprising Environmental Power of Recycling Old and Junk Cars

 What Happens to a Car During Professional Recycling?

-Many people assume that once a car is deemed “junk,” it simply gets crushed and forgotten.
-In reality, the auto recycling process is a highly organized, multi-stage operation designed to maximize recovery and minimize environmental harm.
+Many people assume a “junk” car simply gets crushed and forgotten, but recyclers carefully dismantle, sort, and process each vehicle to maximise recovery and reduce environmental harm.
 From the moment a vehicle arrives at a certified facility, it enters a carefully managed workflow that prioritizes safety, efficiency, and sustainability.

 The journey begins with a thorough inspection.
-Technicians assess which parts – such as engines, transmissions, doors, or electronics – are still functional and can be safely reused.
-These components are carefully removed, cleaned, tested, and catalogued for resale, giving them a second life and reducing demand for new manufacturing.
+Technicians assess which parts – such as engines, transmissions, doors, or electronics – still function and can be safely reused.
+They carefully remove, clean, test, and catalogue these components for resale, giving them a second life and reducing demand for new manufacturing.

 Next comes depollution – a critical step often overlooked by the public.
-All hazardous and non-hazardous fluids are drained using sealed systems: engine oil, transmission fluid, brake fluid, coolant, and even windshield washer fluid are collected separately.
-Refrigerants from the air conditioning system are captured using EPA- and Environment and Climate Change Canada–compliant equipment to prevent ozone-depleting emissions.
+Technicians drain all hazardous and non-hazardous fluids using sealed systems, collecting engine oil, transmission fluid, brake fluid, coolant, and even windshield washer fluid separately.
+They also capture refrigerants from the air conditioning system with EPA- and Environment and Climate Change Canada–compliant equipment to prevent ozone-depleting emissions.

 The result?
 Up to 85% of the original vehicle is diverted from landfills and reintegrated into the manufacturing supply chain.
 This closed-loop system not only conserves finite resources but also exemplifies how modern junk car recycling aligns with broader climate and waste-reduction goals.
 Far from being an endpoint, a car’s retirement can be the start of something far more sustainable.